mariel-pettee/choreo-graph/README.md

-# Learning graph representations of the dancing body
+# Choreo-Graph: Learning graph representations of the dancing body
+Mariel Pettee, Santiago Miret, Somdeb Majumdar, Marcel Nassar

+This is a codebase for applying GNNs to choreography.
+Our model, based on Neural Relational Inference (https://arxiv.org/abs/1802.04687; https://github.com/ethanfetaya/NRI), is implemented in Pytorch Geometric.

 ## Dependencies
 - torch == 1.4.0